Arpit1718/avax4/README.md

 Create a New Solidity File:

 Once you are on the Remix website, create a new Solidity file by clicking on the "+" icon located in the left-hand sidebar.
-Save the newly created file with a .sol extension, for example, "DegenGaming.sol."
+Save the newly created file with a .sol extension, for example, "new.sol."

 Copy and Paste the Contract Code:

 Copy the code from the "DegenGaming.sol" file (or "token.sol" file) that you want to execute.
-Paste the copied code into your newly created "DegenGaming.sol" file in Remix.
+Paste the copied code into your newly created "new.sol" file in Remix.

 Compile the Contract: